emulrooney/dungeonwall/README.md

 * Navigate to localhost:8080 to view the frontend.
 If everything went well, you should have the demo panels loaded.
 * There's a seedDB file you can run with 'npm run seed' to create a new wall with panels. _You'll need to delete the wall if you need to reseed!_

-### Next steps

-* Docker to set up mongoDB.
+### Near Future Extensions

 * Adding some control over the wall itself (naming, color, etc)
-* Add controls for multiple walls (including having multiple pages on a wall)
-* Renameable panel types (esp to allow for other types of note pages)
 * Reconsider spacing of panels - would be nice to have these align better.
-* Clean up the sass files, split them up a bit
 * Refactor to use Vuex **In Progress - still using bus for modals but maybe moving to vuex later.**
 * Multiple users
 * Better backend validation, authentication

+### Future Extensions

+* Add controls for multiple walls (including having multiple pages on a wall)
+* Renameable panel types (esp to allow for other types of note pages)

+#### Tech Debt Inventory

+* 'bus' still exists... it has it's uses for UI, but probably could be rolled into Vuex.
+* PanelOrder is duplicated in state - it exists as an attribute but _also_ in dirtyContent.
+Yuck.
+* SeedDB still lackluster when I need to start again from scratch.
+Really need to prioritize using a  docker file
+* Clean up the sass files, split them up a bit